-(a) When a regular vacancy occurs which the Society intends to fill, or a new position is created within the bargaining unit the Society will notify the Union in writing and post notice of the position on the Staff Bulletin Board(s) for the school for a minimum of seven days.
-External advertisements may occur at the same time.

-(b) Such notice will contain the following information: nature of position, qualifications, experience, required knowledge, education and skills.
+- (a) When a regular vacancy occurs which the Society intends to fill, or a new position is created within the bargaining unit the Society will email the posting to the Union and to the employees.
+The posting will be active for a minimum of five days including the closing date.
+External advertisements may occur at the same time. - (b) Such notice will contain the following information: nature of position, qualifications, experience, required knowledge, education and skills.
 Wage or salary rate or range will be included in internal not external postings.